Christian-Leclerc/Python-Project-1/README.md

 My strategy was to evaluate different models because the variables were all correlated and I wasn't expecting much of the regression.
 My models were based on these insights:

 - Review count was totally skewed.
-Enought to think that their was a kind of categorical underlying aspect of the charactericts: something like Underrated and Well rated.
+Enought to think that their was a kind of categorical underlying aspect of the charactericts: something like Underrated and Well rated.<br>

 ![Yelp_hist](/images/Yelp_hist.png)

 - Prices was strongly correlated to the other variables while none of the independant variables had a strong relationship with the dependant variable total_bikes